RobiTheGit/DuplicateFilesDetector/README.md

 # RMDup
-Large Directories May Take a Long Time To Scan.
+Large Directories Will Take a Long Time To Scan.

 Tool is for is for Linux, Mac, and Windows